Azure/azure-cli-extensions/src/confcom/azext_confcom/tests/latest/README.md

-test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template test_input_and_virtual_node | Error out if both input and virtual node are specified
+test_diff_wrong_input_type | Makes sure we're only doing the diff command if we're using a ARM Template as the input type test_parameters_without_template | Makes sure we error out if a parameter file is getting passed in without an ARM Template test_input_and_virtual_node | Error out if both input and virtual node are specified test_workload_identity | Make sure env vars are injected if workload identity is used

 ## Tar File [test file](test_confcom_tar.py)